 - In Egyptian Arabic, unlike all others, the letter g is pronounced hard (as in go)—everywhere else in the Arab world, the g is soft, as in giraffe.

 - The present Syrian president’s name is BaSHAR al-AHSSad, not BASHer al-AsSAHD.
-In the grand scheme of the horrors of the Syrian war, this is undoubtedly its least important aspect—but if you’re reporting on Syria, you should at least give the impression that you’re hearing the local pronunciation and not just reading from secondhand English-language sources.
-If nothing else, it will give you greater credibility.
+In the grand scheme of the horrors of the Syrian war, this may seem to be a triviality—but it’s not, because it’s indicative of ignorance and—worse—lack of respect.
+If you’re reporting on an Arab country and mispronounce the president’s name—be it Assad in Syria, As-Sissi (not Al-Sissi) in Egypt, or Mo’amar (not Moe-mar) Ghaddafi in Libya—that’s a sign that you not only don’t speak the language, but that you’re not even speaking to English-speaking locals, but merely reading the name from secondhand English-language sources.
+If nothing else, then, proper pronunciation gives you greater credibility.

 - The name Mo’amar (as in Moamar Khaddafi) is pronounced “Mo-AM-mar” – not “MOE-Mar”.

 Most Hebrew-speaking Israelis know these things as a matter of course, but these rules should be part and parcel of everyone’s education—especially of all newsreaders and reporters on the Middle East, as a matter of basic courtesy for foreign countries and cultures of all sorts, and as a mark of basic familiarity with world current affairs.
 If you’re a Western broadcaster or reporter, please take note, as it will gain you greater respect and goodwill among Arabic speakers.
 If you know someone who is, please pass it on.
 Shuqran (“Thank you”).